VUnit/tdd-intro/tutorial/exercise_03/instructions.md

     python run.py -v
     ```

-    Note the printed counter width for all tests is the default value.
+    Note that the printed counter width for all tests is the default value.

     ``` console
     0 fs - default              -    INFO - This test is running with counter width = 8 bits.